ejmastnak/ejmastnak.com/content/tutorials/vim-latex/intro/index.md

 {{< /details >}}

 **Goal of this guide:** make writing LaTeX as easy (fast, efficient, enjoyable...) as writing math by hand.
-Tech stack: the Vim text editor using the UltiSnips snippet plugin and the VimTeX plugin's LaTeX editing features.
+Tech stack: the Vim text editor using the UltiSnips or LuaSnip snippet plugin and the VimTeX plugin's LaTeX editing features.
 The series should help if you...

 - are interested in taking real-time lecture notes using LaTeX, à la [Gilles Castel](https://castel.dev/),